dhruv-0511/Sporify-Clone/README.md

 Features:

-User Authentication: Secure user authentication and authorization mechanisms ensure user data privacy and account security.
+1.User Authentication: Secure user authentication and authorization mechanisms ensure user data privacy and account security.

-Playlist Management: Create, edit, and manage playlists with ease, allowing users to curate their personalized music collections.
+2.Playlist Management: Create, edit, and manage playlists with ease, allowing users to curate their personalized music collections.

-Music Streaming: Stream music seamlessly with interactive player controls, offering a smooth and immersive listening experience.
+3.Music Streaming: Stream music seamlessly with interactive player controls, offering a smooth and immersive listening experience.

-Search Functionality: Discover and explore a vast library of music with robust search capabilities, enabling users to find their favorite tracks effortlessly.
+4.Search Functionality: Discover and explore a vast library of music with robust search capabilities, enabling users to find their favorite tracks effortlessly.

-Responsive Design: The application is designed with responsive layouts and components, ensuring optimal viewing experiences across various devices and screen sizes.
+5.Responsive Design: The application is designed with responsive layouts and components, ensuring optimal viewing experiences across various devices and screen sizes.

 Technologies Used

 Backend: Django

 Frontend: HTML, CSS, JavaScript